shigashiyama/jlexnorm/BQNC/README.md

 ## Requirements

+- Python 3
-BCCWJ DVD version (https://ccd.ninjal.ac.jp/bccwj/en/) is required to construct the full data because this data does not include the original sentences.
+- BCCWJ DVD version (https://ccd.ninjal.ac.jp/bccwj/en/) is required to construct the full data because this data does not include the original sentences.

 ## Files